catseye/The-Dossier/article/Some Notes on Drawing.md

 after making it, you will almost certainly "deaden" it.

 Of course, you can make it in ink to begin with, if you can live with the idea of not being able to erase it.
-Such a drawing can be a _sketch_ in a specific sense that this word has in the context of drawing, where scholars think it came from the Italian word _schizzo_ meaning "to spray", and means, roughly speaking, making multiple not-necessarily-accurate lines and relying on the viewer's eye to "split the difference".
+Such a drawing can be called a _sketch_, in a specific sense of this word that it has in the context of drawing, where scholars think it came from the Italian word _schizzo_ meaning "to spray".
+It means, roughly speaking, making multiple not-necessarily-accurate lines and relying on the viewer's eye to "split the difference".
 It would be the opposite of _line drawing_, which is usually interpreted to mean that the lines are clear and are the "right" lines.

 But even this is a bit oversimplified.
 A line, on paper, usually indicates an outline,